benlesh/RxJS/docs_app/content/guide2/9-advanced-subscription-management.md

 ## Strategy 2: Composite Subscriptions

 Also called "parent subscriptions".
-With this approach you create a single, "parent" subscriptoin and register all child subscriptions to it with the [`add`](API) method.
+With this approach you create a single, "parent" subscription and register all child subscriptions to it with the [`add`](API) method.

 ```ts